 Cover photo by – @annlettering

-It is safe to say that there are countless of different hand lettering styles you can create, and that basically means that your own creativity is the only limit.
+It is safe to say that there are many different hand lettering styles you can create, and that basically means that your own creativity is the only limit.

 1. SANS SERIF

-Sans serif lettering is probably one of the simplest styles to learn.
+Sans serif lettering (a.k.a block letters) is one of the best starting points for lettering beginners.